0xbinder/0xbinder.github.io/content/posts/android-challenge-post-board/index.md

 }
 ```

-The `handleIntent()` has some simple steps.
-First it gets an intent checks if the action is `android.intent.action.VIEW`, the intent data is not equal to `null`, the data scheme is `postboard://` and the intent data host is `postmessage`.
-It then takes the path , base64 encodes it and replaces `'` with `\\` to get the message.
+The `handleIntent()` gets an intent checks if the action is `android.intent.action.VIEW`, the intent data is not equal to `null`, the data scheme is `postboard://` and the intent data host is `postmessage`.
+It then takes the path , base64 decodes it and replaces `'` with `\\` to get the message.
 The message is then loaded in the webview as follows `activityMainBinding2.webView.loadUrl("javascript:WebAppInterface.postMarkdownMessage('" + message + "')");`.
 Now based on that we can try to display any content in the webviev using `adb`.
 Let's try and inject some javascript code and see if it works.

 Html code